The NGOflex service campaign from thyssenkrupp’s Steel division aims to provide fast, flexible deliveries of non-grain-oriented electrical steel.

 The automotive industry is facing a fundamental transformation thanks to networked vehicles, autonomous driving, and alternative engines.
 Electromobility is the primary focus where the latter is concerned, and it requires non-grain-oriented (NO) electrical steel.
 The Steel division of thyssenkrupp has been researching and developing solutions in this area at its Bochum location as a full range supplier for decades.

 Marketing for the product will be based in the Sales Automotive division from now on, in view of the fact that the material is becoming increasingly important for automobile manufacturers.
 The new NGOflex restructuring program will seek to optimize the production process in the division.
-Jörg Paffrath and Bernhard Osburg, the heads of the Sales Industry and Sales Automotive divisions, talk about the changes.
+Jörg Paffrath and Bernhard Osburg, head of the Sales Industry division and Chairman of the Executive Board, talk about the changes.

 What is NGOflex all about?